Getting a Joint Mortgage when One Has Bad Credit

 - Are applicants employed or self-employed.

 - The amount of any outstanding credit commitments.

 - Amount of deposit.

 - The applicant's credit history.

 Let’s now consider in more detail the issues listed above, and how they can impact lending decisions for single and joint applications, such as getting a joint mortgage with bad credit.

-Late payments indicate that a borrower is struggling to manage their finances and keep up with payments, the more frequent and recent these are, the higher the risk.
-Some lenders require a completely clean history for the last 6 years, others the last 3, some 2, some 12 months, and there are some happy to consider applications where the borrower is currently behind on payments.
+This type of credit issue could be an indication that a borrower is struggling to manage their finances and keep up with payments.
+The more frequent and recent these are, the higher the risk.
+Some lenders require a completely clean history for the last six years, others the last three, some two, some 12 months, and there are even some who are happy to consider applications where the borrower is currently behind on payments.

-The borrower is deemed to be in default when they have failed to keep up repayments on a credit agreement and the lender considers the relationship at an end.
-This is often after 6 months of unpaid payments but can happen at any time.
+A default occurs when a borrower has failed to keep up repayments on a credit agreement and the lender considers the relationship at an end before the balance has been cleared.
+This is often after six months of missed payments but can happen at any time.

 If a mortgage applicant has defaults, some lenders accept them whether they are repaid (satisfied) or not.
-The main criteria lenders want to know is:
+The main criteria lenders will want to know about the default: